VasasA/simple_ldap/simple_ldap_user/README.txt

 This variable is an array of arrays, where each of the arrays have the following items:

-* drupal - The field name on the Drupal user.
+* backdrop - The field name on the Backdrop user.
 This must be the machine name of the field.
 To specify Field module fields, prefix the field name with a hash, e.g. '#field_foo'.
 If no hash prefix is found, it is assumed that the field is a property of the user itself, such as name, pass, mail, etc.

-	   This can also be an array of drupal properties or fields.
-If the array contains more than one entry, synchronization for that map only works in the drupal->ldap direction, and the fields are concatenated with a space separator.
+	   This can also be an array of Backdrop properties or fields.
+If the array contains more than one entry, synchronization for that map only works in the backdrop->ldap direction, and the fields are concatenated with a space separator.

 	   Note: If you are mapping a Field module field that does not store its data